vuejs/v2.vuejs.org/source/guide/application.md

 <img src="/images/vue-component-with-pre-processors.png">

 You can build these single-file Vue components with Webpack + [vue-loader](https://github.com/vuejs/vue-loader) or Browserify + [vueify](https://github.com/vuejs/vueify).
-It is recommended to use the Webpack setup because Webpack's loader API enables better file dependency tracking and caching if you are using pre-processors.
+It is recommended to use the Webpack setup because Webpack's loader API enables better file dependency tracking / caching and some advanced features that are not feasible with Browserify transforms.

 You can find examples of the build setups on GitHub: